Commercial and Hospitality

 Forbes Travel Guide’s 2019 World’s Best Hotel Rooms

-The focus of the project was to maintain as much heritage fabric as possible and further reinstate any heritage characteristics that had been lost over time.
-On completion of the project, 95 percent of the original buildings were maintained, with almost all original lost elements reinstated.
+The focus of the project was to retain as much of the original buildings as possible and reinstate heritage characteristics that had been lost over time.
+On completion, 95 per cent of the original buildings were maintained, with almost all original lost elements reinstated.

-The project called for a sustainable approach in all areas, including adaptive repurposing of heritage buildings and materials.
+The project called for a sustainable approach in all areas, including adaptive repurposing of heritage buildings and materials; double glazing and sensor systems for reduced energy consumption; the inclusion of Perth’s first tri-generation system; and ongoing management of 10 retail tenancies and seven hospitality venues.